codingforentrepreneurs/AI-as-an-API/README.md

-# AI Microservice from Scratch
+# AI as an API
-Learn to create & deploy a deep learning algorithm into a production REST API microservice using Python, Keras, FastAPI, & NoSQL.
+Learn to create & deploy a deep learning algorithm into a production REST API using Python, Keras, FastAPI, & NoSQL.